-The selection process for hiring may be long and complicated, but the crucial moment arrives when you choose who will get the job.
-Hiring mistakes can be costly, so a lot is riding on your ability to select the best people for your available positions.
-If you find yourself constantly second-guessing your hiring decisions, you may want to take a close look at your selection process for hiring.
-And keep in mind the following advice for small business owners.
+The selection process for hiring can be long and complicated, which means there’s a whole lot riding on your ability to select the most skilled job candidates for your available positions.
+If you find yourself second-guessing your hiring decisions, you might want to take a closer look at your selection process for hiring.
+Keep in mind the following advice:

 Anchor yourself to the hiring criteria

 Think of the hiring criteria that you initially establish as your ground rules.
-In general, they should guide you all the way through your evaluation process.
-Anchoring yourself to the hiring criteria helps prevent three of the most common pitfalls you may encounter during the selection process for hiring:
+In general, that's what should guide you through your evaluation process.
+Anchoring yourself to the hiring criteria helps prevent two of the most common pitfalls during the selection process for hiring:

-- The halo effect — becoming so enraptured by one particular aspect of a candidate — such as appearance, credentials or interests — that you allow that aspect to influence all your other judgments
+- The halo effect: Becoming so enraptured by one particular aspect of a candidate — such as a particular credential or technical skill — that you allow that aspect to influence all your other judgments

-- The cloning effect — hiring someone in your image, even though that candidate's particular mix of skills and attributes clearly doesn't fit the available job
+- The cloning effect: Hiring someone in your image, even though that candidate's particular mix of skills and abilities might not align with the open position

-Of course, you have the option to change the hiring criteria at any point.
+Of course, you have the option to adjust the hiring criteria at any point.
 But make sure you aren't doing so simply to accommodate a specific candidate.
-That kind of change will definitely skew your selection process for hiring.
+That kind of change can certainly skew your selection process for hiring.

 When you're under pressure, you're more likely to rush a hiring decision.
-And that increases your chances of hiring someone who isn't your best choice — or who you end up firing, with all the disruption that entails.
-Think of this as the pitfall of acting out of urgency, which causes people to overestimate candidates who may be only marginally qualified to fill the job.
+And that can increase your chances of hiring someone who isn't the most suitable choice — or who you end up letting go, with all the disruption that entails.

-If you're worried about finding someone right away, see whether you can bring in a temporary replacement to keep projects on track, while you continue the selection process for hiring.
+If you're worried about finding someone right away, see whether you can bring in a temporary professional to keep projects on track while you continue the selection process for hiring.

 In general, you can never have enough information about candidates — or enough different sources.
-So try not to rely solely on any one source, whether that's interview impressions, resume data, reference checks or testing.
-Cast a wide net and pay careful attention to discrepancies.
+So, try not to rely solely on any one source, whether that's the resume, cover letter, interview impressions, reference checks or skills testing.
+Cast a wide net and pay careful attention to any discrepancies.

 Don't force the issue

-Do your best to stay alert to any extraneous factors that may distort the selection process for hiring.
-Consider whether favoured candidates are actually more qualified or were simply interviewed later in the hiring process, which keeps them fresher in the minds of interviewers.
-To avoid this, keep your focus on the hiring criteria no matter what.
+Do your best to stay alert to any extraneous factors that may distort your selection process for hiring.
+For instance, are your top candidates really the most skilled?
+Or were they simply interviewed later in the hiring process, which means their credentials are fresher in the minds of interviewers?
+To avoid any distortion, always remind yourself to come back to the hiring criteria.

-By following this selection process for hiring, you're much more likely to end up with candidates who fit well into your organization and provide the skills and experience you really need.
+By following this selection process for hiring, you're much more likely to end up with candidates who are likely to thrive in your organization, and have the skills and experience you truly need.